Byzantine–Sasanian War of 602–628: Long-term consequences

-The devastating impact of the war of 602–628, along with the cumulative effects of a century of almost continuous Byzantine-Persian conflict, left both empires crippled.
+The devastating consequences of the war of 602–628, along with the cumulative effects of a century of almost continuous Byzantine-Persian conflict, left both empires crippled.
 The Sasanians were further weakened by economic decline, heavy taxation to finance Khosrow II's campaigns, religious unrest, and the increasing power of the provincial landholders at the expense of the Shah.
 According to Howard-Johnston: "[Heraclius'] victories in the field over the following years and their political repercussions ... saved the main bastion of Christianity in the Near East and gravely weakened its old Zoroastrian rival.
 They may be shadowed by the even more extraordinary military achievements of the Arabs in the following two decades, but hindsight should not be allowed to dim their lustre."

 However, the Byzantine Empire was also severely affected, with the Balkans now largely in the hands of the Slavs.
 Additionally, Anatolia had been devastated by repeated Persian invasions, and the empire's hold on its recently regained territories in the Caucasus, Syria, Mesopotamia, Palestine, and Egypt was loosened by years of Persian occupation.
 With their financial reserves exhausted, the Byzantines found difficulties paying veterans of the war with the Persians and recruiting new troops.
 Clive Foss called this war the "first stage in the process which marked the end of Antiquity in Asia Minor".

 Neither empire was given much chance to recover, as within a few years they were struck by the onslaught of the Arabs, newly united by Islam, which Howard-Johnston likened to "a human tsunami".
 According to George Liska, the "unnecessarily prolonged Byzantine–Persian conflict opened the way for Islam".
 The Sasanian Empire rapidly succumbed to these attacks and was completely destroyed.
 During the Arab–Byzantine wars, the exhausted Byzantine Empire's recently regained eastern and southern provinces of Syria, Armenia, Egypt, and North Africa were also lost, reducing the empire to a territorial core consisting of Anatolia and a scatter of islands and footholds in the Balkans and Italy.
 However, unlike Persia, the Byzantine Empire ultimately survived the Arab assault, holding onto its remaining territories and decisively repulsing two Arab sieges of its capital in 674–678 and 717–718.
 The Byzantine Empire also lost its territories in Crete and southern Italy to the Arabs in later conflicts, though these too were ultimately recovered.
 However, some losses were permanent, such as the loss of Spania, the remaining Byzantine holdings in the Iberian Peninsula, which was conquered by the Visigoths by 629.
 Similarly, Corsica was taken by the Lombards in the 8th century.
 The Balearic Islands, Sardinia and Sicily were captured by Arabs in the 10th century.